 - for our internal record keeping; and

-- for all other purposes consistent with the proper performance of our operations and business.
+- for all other purposes consistent with our legitimate interest to ensure the proper performance of our operations and business.

 3) WHERE WE STORE YOUR INFORMATION

 Information posted on the Website is stored in the WordPress database.
-WordPress is the content management system used to create and maintain the Webiste.
-The Webiste is hosted on Amazone Web Services (“AWS”).
+WordPress is the content management system used to create and maintain the Website.
+The Website is hosted on Amazon Web Services (“AWS”).
 Our AWS account is hosted in England.

 When you sign up to our newsletter, we store your contact details on campaign monitorwho act as both data storage and data processor.
 They store data in a US-based data center.
 In addition, they use multiple data processing locations including USA, Australia and Germany.
 They also use CloudFront at strategic AWS edge and regional locations as an external content delivery network for faster content caching.
 More on Amazon’s CloudFront can be found here: https://aws.amazon.com/cloudfront/features/

 The information you provide to us will be treated as confidential.
-However, we may disclose your information to other third parties who act for us for the purposes set out in the policy or for purposes approved by you.
+However, we may disclose your information to other third parties who act for us as our service provider or who advise us for the purposes set out in the policy or for purposes approved by you.

 We may disclose your personal information to third parties: